 Objective testing in a hospital setting may also reveal other causes.
-However, often when patients are evaluated in Connecticut hospital settings, their exams (such as physical exams, neurological– or mini mental status– exams, x-rays, and even CT SCANs) are reported as normal.
+However, often when patients are evaluated in Connecticut hospital settings, their exams (such as physical exams, neurological, including mini-mental status– exams, x-rays, and even CT SCANs) are reported as normal.
 Unfortunately, these findings are insufficient to exclude a traumatic brain injury.
-If you believe that you or a loved one has suffered a traumatic brain injury, the lawyers of Connecticut’s Casper & de Toledo can help you seek more effective testing
+And importantly, there are multiple medical papers that recognize that diagnosis of concussion is often overlooked in the emergency department (Zalesky CC, Moran TP, Koval RR, et al. A prospective cross-sectional study examining the documented evaluation of patients at high risk for mild traumatic brain injury, published online ahead of print.
+2020 Feb 221.
+Am J Emerg Med.
+2020; S0735-6757(20)30089-9.) and many patients who are diagnosed with concussion miss the opportunity for follow-up care.
+(Seabury SA, Gaudette É, Goldman DP, et al. Assessment of Follow-up Care After Emergency Department Presentation for Mild Traumatic Brain Injury Concussion: Results from the TRACK-TBI Study.
+JAMA Netw Open.
+2018;1(1):e180210. doi:10.1001/jamanetworkopen.2018.0210.
+If you believe that you or a loved one has suffered a traumatic brain injury, the lawyers of Connecticut’s Casper & de Toledo can help you seek more effective examinations.

 The Connecticut birth injury lawyers of Casper and de Toledo aim to help families devastated after a baby’s birth-related brain injury threatens a normal way of life, through detailed investigation and determined legal advocacy.